rusben/dawm6-matrix-calculator/README.md

-# datecalculator
+# dawm6-matrix-calculator
-DateCalculator is a schoolar project to introduce angularjs framework.
+DAWM6-MatrixCalculator is a schoolar project to introduce angularjs framework.